 Don’t want to spend money on APIs, or are you concerned about privacy?
 Or do you just want to run LLMs locally?
-Don’t worry; this guide will help you build agents and multi-agent frameworks with local LLMs that are completely free to use.
-We’ll explore how to build agentic frameworks with CrewAI and Ollama and look at the multiple LLMs available from Ollama.
+Don’t worry; this guide will help you build agents and multi-agent frameworks with local LLMs that are completely free.
+We’ll explore how to build a multi-agent system with CrewAI and Ollama and look at the multiple LLMs available from Ollama.

 Generative AI has transitioned from basic large language models (LLM) to advanced multi-agent systems.
 In theory, Agents are autonomous systems capable of planning, reasoning, and acting without human input.
 These agents aim to reduce human involvement while expanding functionality.

 These frameworks utilize multiple agents working in concert, allowing for collaboration, communication, and problem-solving that exceed the capabilities of single-use agents.
-In these frameworks, agents have distinct roles, goals, and can perform complex tasks.
-Multi-agentic frameworks are essential for large-scale, dynamic, and distributed problem-solving, making them adaptable across industries like robotics, finance, healthcare, and beyond.
+In these frameworks, agents have distinct roles and goals and can perform complex tasks.
+Multi-Agentic Framework such as CrewAI and Ollama are essential for large-scale, dynamic, and distributed problem-solving, making them adaptable across industries like robotics, finance, healthcare, and beyond.

 These frameworks enable modular and scalable systems, making modifying or adding agents to adapt to evolving requirements easy.

-crewAI is an advanced multi-agentic framework, enabling multiple agents (referred to as a “crew”) to collaborate through task orchestration.
+crewAI is an advanced multi-agentic framework, enabling multiple agents (called a “crew”) to collaborate through task orchestration.
 The framework divides agents into three attributes—role, goal, and backstory—ensuring a thorough understanding of each agent’s function.
 This structured approach mitigates under-specification risk, improving task definition and execution.

 Ollama is a framework for building and running language models on local machines.
-It’s easy to use, as we can run models directly on devices without the need for cloud-based services.
+It’s easy to use, as we can run models directly on devices without needing cloud-based services.
 There’s no concern about privacy.

 To interact with Ollama: